dubsalot/elliptitron/README.md

 Repository is a personal learning project for me.
 I have a bowflex [bxe216 elliptical machine](https://www.ellipticalreviews.com/bowflex/bxe216/) and I am not fond of it's dashboard or the way it syncs data with the app on my phone.

+*Important note*: I use [vscode over ssh](https://code.visualstudio.com/docs/remote/remote-overview) to the raspberry pi to develop on this project.

 ## I have three goals for this project other than learning:
 - sync data real-time as I workout to cloud storage: Google Drive, One Drive, or maybe an azure hosted webservice.
 - imrpove the physical dashboard witb a nice UI on a large touch screen